Everything You Need To Know About The 2020 Golden Globes

 When do the Golden Globes air on TV?

-The 2020 Golden Globes will take place on Sunday 5th January 2020, and will air on NBC starting at 8 pm ET.
-However, it will not be broadcast live in the UK.
+The 2020 Golden Globes will take place on Sunday, January 5, 2020, and will air on CTV starting at 8 p.m.
+ET.

 Where are the Golden Globes?